 Threat Data: The two – three million unique infections that the LookingGlass Virus Tracker global sinkhole network identifies every single day

 Threat Intelligence: Of those two – three million infection records, the five new infections on your network – or on one of your supply chain vendor’s networks – that contacted one of the LookingGlass sink-holed domains in the last hour

-Threat Data: The 10,000+ new domain names created in the last 24 hours that are hosting malware, stealing credentials as part of a phishing campaign, or are an active Command and Control (C2) server
+Threat Data: The 10,000+ new domain names created in the last 24 hours that are hosting Malware: Software that is intended to damage or disable computers and computer systems., stealing credentials as part of a Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. campaign, or are an active Command and Control (C2) server